kent-map/kent/README.md

-.ve-meta title="Kent Maps Online" description="This site provides a set of themed essays about Kent, a county in South East England, which include interactive maps and images.
-Kent has a rich history and provided inspiration for a number of writers and artists."
+`mdp-meta title="Kent Maps Online" description="This site provides a set of themed essays about Kent, a county in South East England, which include interactive maps and images.
+Kent has a rich history and provided inspiration for a number of writers and artists."`

-.ve-header label="Kent Maps Online" background=gh:kent-map/images/Kent_Maps.jpg contact=ron.snyder@ithaka.org search-domain=kent-maps.online search-cx=568011e472c1ffe27 search-key=565e6d76446e5654542e205672444f6d247e4070444756707e5c7226415b67735176617e425a70 sticky
+`mdp-header title="Kent Maps Online" background=gh:kent-map/images/Kent_Maps.jpg contact=ron.snyder@ithaka.org search-domain=kent-maps.online search-cx=568011e472c1ffe27 search-key=565e6d76446e5654542e205672444f6d247e4070444756707e5c7226415b67735176617e425a70 .sticky`

 Kent Maps Online is an interactive Digital Humanities project exploring the county's rich heritage, using multi-disciplinary lenses to research and present historic, literary and geographical records.
 Travel through the site and find answers to questions you haven’t even thought of yet.